-Read about our poster sessions below.
+Read about the poster sessions from last year's conference (PPF18) below.

 Using Photovoice for Patient-oriented Research: Understanding the Mental Health Experiences of Adults 50 years and Older Living in the Similkameen